containers/buildah/README.md

   buildah --help
 ```

-In Ubuntu/Debian, you can use this command:
+In Ubuntu zesty and xenial, you can use this command:

 ```
   apt-get -y install software-properties-common